 Along with low mood, the three most common symptoms of depression are:

 - Decreased interest in life or pleasure.

 Around half of the world’s population is deficient in vitamin D.

-Most people get their vitamin D from the action of sunlight on the skin.
+Foods that have high levels of vitamin D include oily fish and eggs, but most people get their vitamin D from the action of sunlight on the skin.

 Most people need around 10 micrograms per day, which can also be obtained from supplements.

 The conclusions come from a study of 225 people being treated for psychosis.